metamn/react/content/blog/on-tokens/index.md

 The result will be unknown.

 In contrast, with type checking the result is always guaranteed.
 Such errors aren't possible to make.
 Undefined values cannot take part of the source code.

+## Summing up

+A standard theory is possible for token definitions.
+Both in template and component-based environments.

+The technology of choice should be Typescript to make tokens error-proof and consistent.